aolszowka/VisualStudioSolutionFixer/README.md

 Because the tooling operates on the ProjectGuid the name of the project can change completely so long as the project is found within the specified directory.

+**NOTE** This tool will only fix Solution Files; you most likely need to fix all of the Project Files as well.
+For that see the sister tool https://github.com/aolszowka/MsBuildProjectReferenceFixer

 ## Usage
 ```
 Usage: VisualStudioSolutionFixer.exe [validateDirectory] directoryToOperateOn